securaops/documentation/business-requirement-document-v1.md

 - **Ongoing training and refreshers** to keep pace with evolving threats

 **Outcome:**
-Employees who are knowledgeable and vigilant about cybersecurity, reducing the risk of human error and strengthening your overall security posture.
+Employees who are knowledgeable and vigilant about cybersecurity can reduce the risk of human error and strengthen the overall security posture.

 ## Financial Projections (3-Year)